teeyoutan/marketing-website/README.md

 ###Step 2: Clone this repo

-###Step 3: Install dependencies
+###Step 3: Install npm dependencies

-Navigation to the repo directory in the command line and execute the following command:
+Navigate to the repo directory.
+In the command line execute the following command:

 `npm i`

+###Step 4: Install bower dependencies

+Navigate to the repo directory.
+In the command line execute the following:

+`bower install`

 All done!